There are nine wilderness campsites in Waterton Lakes National Park. Check the park map for their locations.

 A Wilderness Use Permit is required for overnight stays in the backcountry.
 Permits are available from the visitor centre.
 There is no charge for children aged 16 and under.
 Annual wilderness passes may be purchased and are valid for backcountry camping at all national parks in western Canada.

 Reservations are available for wilderness campsites.
-A non-refundable reservation fee is charged, plus a modification fee for any additional changes to your itinerary.
+A non-refundable reservation fee is charged.
 Reservations for backcountry trips may be made 90 days in advance beginning April 1 of each year.
 Call the visitor centre at (403) 859-5133.

 Reservations must be paid for at the time of booking by credit card (MasterCard, American Express or VISA).
 Before calling, please have the following information: